← Back to blog

-Virtual assistants, executive admins, and fractional operators often support several clients at once.
-They may record meetings, prepare summaries, extract action items, and maintain follow-up trackers.
+Virtual assistants, executive admins, and fractional operators usually juggle several clients at once.
+They record meetings, draft summaries, pull out action items, and run follow-up trackers.
+So the workflow has to keep clients separate by default, not as a careful afterthought.

-• A transcript goes into the wrong folder
+• A transcript lands in the wrong folder.

-• A summary is shared with the wrong workspace
+• A summary gets shared to the wrong workspace.

-• A recurring meeting is recorded without the expected consent
+• A recurring meeting got recorded without the consent you assumed was in place.

-• Files are named too vaguely to audit later
+• Files are named so vaguely that an audit later is impossible.

 /client-recordings/